Physics-50/Module-2/docs/curve-fitting.md

 ### MATLAB Code

-To use the MATLAB code first make sure you have the "curve fitting toolbox" installed.
+To use the MATLAB code first make sure you have the "curve fitting toolbox" and the "statistics and machine learning toolbox" installed.
 In the MATLAB environment, go to "HOME"-->"Add-Ons"-->"Get Add-Ons":

 ![get add ons](images/get_add_ons.png)